Turkey Reuben Sandwiches

 Stack of turkey Reuben sandwiches on cutting board.

 This Turkey Reuben Sandwich recipe includes homemade sauerkraut and Russian dressing.
-Both are quick and easy to make!
+Both are quick and easy to make, but if you want to use premade dressing or sauerkraut or both, that’s a-ok as well.
 Once assembled, the sandwich pairs perfectly with Easy Classic Potato Salad, Classic Macaroni Salad, or Classic Coleslaw.

 Halved Turkey Reuben Sandwich on a wooden board.